Heinz Knoke: Political career

 In 1951 Heinz Knoke was elected to the legislature of Lower Saxony as a member of the Socialist Reich Party.
 Although the Supreme Court of the Federal Republic of Germany declared this party illegal in 1952, Knoke remained in politics as a member of the parish council of the Gemeinde Schortens (Gemeindeparlament) from April 1954.

 For several years he also worked as a Manager with the Jever Pilsener Brauhaus.

 He was a member of the Freie Demokratische Partei (FDP, Liberal Democratic Party), and was elected for the community parliament/parish parliament at the elections of October 1956, where he was returned to office in the March 1961, September 1964, and September 1968 elections.

-He retired in October 1972 and in the mid 1980s joined Osnabrück University to study literature and philosophy.
+He retired in October 1972 and in the mid-1980s joined Osnabrück University to study literature and philosophy.

 Wartime writings

 During the 1950s Knoke wrote a book about his wartime career entitled I Flew for the Führer, which was published by C. Boesendahl in 1952 (an English version was initially published in 1953).
-The book became an aviation classic, as one of the first quality narratives to appear in the West as told by one of the Luftwaffe aces.
-His memoirs clearly show an initial enthusiasm for the war, but become more grim and demoralized beginning in 1944.
-In his last diary entries Knoke shows willingness to enter into an armistice with the Western Allies to continue the war, together, against the USSR.
+The book was one of the first narratives to appear in the West by one of the Luftwaffe aces.
+His memoirs show his initial enthusiasm for the war, becoming grimmer and more demoralized at the beginning of 1944.
+In his last diary entries Knoke shows willingness to enter into an armistice with the Western Allies to continue the war against the USSR.